albertpaulp/xerox/README.md

-## DEPRECATED - I don't know if this works anylonger.
+## DEPRECATED - I don't know if this works any longer.
 # Xerox

 Copy Github Commits to Google Spreadsheet.